rv-web-app-dev/employee-dashboard/README.md

 ## How to run?
  `npm start`

  You should see a development server start and a browser window pointing to location: http://localhost:3000/ start automatically. (or a different port if you have another app running on the same 3000 port.)

+## How to run the tests?
+   `npm test`

+   The test cases perform Shallow testing using Jest and Enzyme to validate the DOM content of all components used.

 ### Assumptions/Project Notes:
     Search: Supported based on firstname or lastname only.
     Dialog closure: Click outside should also close the dialog.